gatsbyjs/gatsby/docs/blog/gatsby-v2.md

 [Read more](/) about how Gatsby improves developer productivity and performance by leveraging the latest web technologies.

 V2.0.0 is the result of months of hard work by the Gatsby core team and 315 contributors.
-Thank you to everyone who's contributed and tested the betas!
+Thank you!

 This release focuses on performance and developer experience.
 Highlights include: